 The track is open 24/7 and is free of cost.
-With a smooth surface and solar powered lights to point the way, the new cycle track on the outskirts of Abu Dhabi is a welcome addition to the sporting facilities available to the emirate’s residents & visitors.
+With a smooth surface and solar powered lights to point the way, the new cycle path on the outskirts of Abu Dhabi is a welcome addition to the sporting facilities available to the emirate’s residents & visitors.

 Just remember to take plenty of water, sunscreen and if you’re planning on doing the full 30km maybe some seat padding wouldn’t be a bad idea, either.